chrstndlhmn/thesis-NTNU/README.md

 # PhD thesis

 This is the latex code for the PhD thesis of Christian Dalheim Øien.
-It is based on the CoPCSE@NTNU – Community of Practice for Computer Science Education at the Norwegian University of Science and Technology – LaTeX thesis template from https://github.com/COPCSE-NTNU/bachelor-thesis-NTNU and https://github.com/COPCSE-NTNU/master-theses-NTNU.
+It is forked from the CoPCSE@NTNU thesis template from https://github.com/COPCSE-NTNU/thesis-NTNU.

 Changes to the template:
+- Added dedication page
+- Added preface
+- Added acknowledgements
 - Latin Modern font (standard LaTeX font)
 - b5 page size, font size 11
 - Odd and even numbered pages with margins: inner=2.5cm, outer=2cm, top=2cm, bottom=2.5cm